 - Note that no homework assignment grades are dropped; every homework assignment grade is included in determining the homework portion of your semester grade.
-Every homework includes important practice of course fundamentals. - · Homework problems are to be completed individually (although discussing homework problems with other students without copying their comments or code is fine!).
+Every homework includes important practice of course fundamentals. - Homework problems are to be completed individually (although discussing homework problems with other students without copying their comments or code is fine!). - Each homework assignment must be submitted as specified on its handout to be accepted for credit.
+This may vary for different homework assignments. - Each homework assignment will be clearly marked with one or more due dates/deadlines (a single homework assignment could have multiple parts with multiple due dates/deadlines). - To best benefit from this class, it is important to practice course concepts regularly and to attempt homework problems before the homework deadlines. - If I notice that a class member is not submitting attempts at homework problems on a timely and regular basis, I may e-mail that class member and require that they set up a meeting with me to discuss this. - If you have submitted initial attempts at some of a homework's problems by its deadline, you can still submit versions for other of its problems and improved versions of its problems up until example solutions are posted, before each Exam. - Once a homework's example solutions are posted, no more submissions or revisions will be accepted for that homework's problems (unless you have discussed your unusual situation with me and we have set up a different arrangement). - You may submit multiple versions of homework files and problems; I will grade the most recent able-to-be-accepted submission unless you inform me otherwise. - One reason for encouraging multiple submissions is to encourage you to turn work in early and regularly, even perhaps while it is still in-progress, since you can always turn in an improved version later, or if further inspiration strikes, etc.

-- Each homework assignment must be submitted as specified on its handout to be accepted for credit.
-This may vary for different homework assignments. - Each homework assignment will be clearly marked with one or more due dates/deadlines (a single homework assignment could have multiple parts with multiple due dates/deadlines). - To best benefit from this class, it is important to practice programming regularly and to attempt homework problems before the homework deadlines. - If I notice that a class member is not submitting attempts at homework problems on a timely and regular basis, I may e-mail that class member and require that they set up a meeting with me to discuss this. - If you have attempted all of a homework's short-answer question problems AND submitted initial attempts at some of a homework's programming problems by its deadline, you can still submit versions for other of its programming problems, improved versions of its programming problems, (and requested revisions, if any) up until example solutions are posted, before each Exam. - Once a homework's example solutions are posted, no more submissions or revisions will be accepted for that homework's programming problems (unless you have discussed your unusual situation with me and we have set up a different arrangement). - You may submit multiple versions of homework files and problems; I will grade the most recent able-to-beaccepted submission unless you inform me otherwise.
-(Homework short-answer questions answered on Canvas are handled differently, though -- see the section below.) - One reason for encouraging multiple submissions is to encourage you to turn work in early and regularly, even perhaps while it is still in-progress, since you can always turn in an improved version later, or if further inspiration strikes, etc. - Another benefit of early and regular submissions as you work through homework problems: you don't have to worry about forgetting to submit something that has already been submitted!
+Another benefit of early and regular submissions as you work through homework problems: you don't have to worry about forgetting to submit something that has already been submitted!